machal/cssmine-content/css3-font-face.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-But becareful.
+But be careful.
 There will always be browsers (or situations) that are not
 compatible with any of these web font formats.
 Opera Mini is a good example.
 Or
-imagine a situation where a modern browser does not load a web font – due to a
+imagine a situation where a modern browser does not load a web font – let's say
-slow mobile internet connection.
+due to a slow mobile internet connection.

-Bear in mind that these scenarios might happen and do not forget to define a
+Remember that these scenarios might happen and do not forget to define a
 fallback system font.
-Here is an exmaple:
+Here is an example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .element {